The Best Champagne for Mimosas

 Prosecco and Cava are great sparkling wines for mimosas.
 In fact, some people swear by these sparkling wines from Italy and Spain.
 Dry, affordable, and delicious, they a great choice for your mimosa recipe.

-If you’re not familiar with these sparkling wines, we can help you out.
-Cava is sparkling wine from Spain that is usually made using the same method as Champagne.
+What is Cava?
+Cava is a sparkling wine from Spain that is usually made using the same method as Champagne.
 The wine undergoes a secondary fermentation in the bottle, creating those bubbles that we love.
 Prosecco is a sparkling wine from Italy, which is usually made by fermenting the wine in a tank and then bottling it afterwards.
 Cheap Prosecco is a great wine to use in mimosas.

 Both are delicious choices and will be perfect in your mimosa recipe!